MoragF/SENSE/README.md

 # SENSE
 - Morag Fotheringham

-- ice- ocean- atmosphere interactions in the Arctic
+- Ice- ocean- atmosphere interactions in the Arctic

 - Links to website & social media